-A student desiring an internship must submit a learning plan to the faculty member responsible for the experience, set specific goals, identify an appropriate project, reading list, etc., and indicate criteria and procedures for evaluation and grading.
-Students must have a minimum 2.50 cumulative average.
-A student may enroll on campus for other course work while on an internship.
+Students desiring an internship must develop a learning plan in advance with the supervising faculty member, set specific goals, identify the appropriate content, length and expectations for written requirements or appropriate projects, and indicate criteria, deadlines and procedures for evaluation and grading.
+Two site visits are required during the work experience.
+A student may enroll on campus for other course work while participating in an internship.
 Contact the Registrar's Office.